 - download a brochure – links are available on the web pages for each fishing area

-- get the free NZ Fishing Rules app – Apple or android.
-(After you've downloaded the app, it works without an Internet connection)
+- get the free NZ Fishing Rules app.
+It's available on Apple and android devices.
+After you've downloaded the app, it works without an internet connection

 - send a free text to 9889 with the name of a species – for example, "blue cod" or "pāua".
 You'll be sent legal bag and size limits for that species by return text.